Email Marketing

 The opening sentence should be clear and inviting: something like “have you seen what’s new with us?”

-How do you write an email to launch a new product?
+5. How do you write a product launch email?

 Here are some things to keep in mind when crafting eCommerce product launch emails: